VanAndelInstitute/aws-restore/README.md

 # Installation
 Mac OS X: A version of Python is already installed.

-Windows: You will need to installpython3 which is available at python.org.
+Windows: You will need to install python3 which is available at python.org.

 # Usage
 Run the program in the terminal with the following command line arguments: